kaushikb9/yoda/README.md

 - **Markdown as source of truth** — you can edit files directly.
 - **Minimal and boring** — no databases, no sync, no hidden logic.
 - **Explicit AI** — nothing uses AI unless you ask.
-- **Trust over features** — CLI shouldn’t surprise you.

-These principles guide design and future additions.

 ---